cibere/kick.py/README.md

 # TODO

-- ratelimit handling
+- ratelimit handling (ratelimit is unknown on how it works)
-- cache
+- cache (idk how I will do this)
 - see types folder for things that still need a payload, and perhaps a dataclass.
 - asset dataclass
+- Add emote support
+- refactor chatroom to make more sense
+- Add partials

 # FAQ